 On the other hand, some organizations hire software engineering, project management, computer science, or information technology experts and turn them into technical writers.

 In any case, the role of a technical writer intern depends on the industry and company.

-Since every technical writer intern may have varying roles, their duties, tasks, and responsibilities tend to be slightly different too.
-However, most technical writing intern jobs have a few common duties and tasks in all cases.
-It doesn’t matter whether it’s a virtual technical writing intern job, part-time, full-time, or any other kind.
+Since every technical writer intern may have varying roles, their duties, tasks, and responsibilities tend to be slightly different.
+However, most technical writing intern jobs have a few typical duties and tasks in all cases.
+It doesn't matter whether it's a virtual technical writing intern job, part-time, full-time, or another kind.

 In any case, the following duties, tasks, and responsibilities are what the typical technical writing intern has to complete.

-- Work under the technical writing team, along with other team members to learn about the industry and organization.
+- Work under the technical writing team and other team members to learn about the industry and organization.